How to Beat Aquaconda in Everything Is Crab: Counters & Build Tips

 Quick Read

-• Best opener build: Predator with strong single-target burst, or Prey with strong sustain to outlast the constrict windows
+• Best opener build: Predator with strong single-target burst, Imposing for tankiness through the slow, or Prey with sustain

-• Most common run-ender: Channeling an Ultimate when her constrict is about to land
+• Most common run-ender: Channeling an Ultimate when her constrict is about to land, or being immobilized by the water with no exit

-Aquaconda rewards burst over attrition.
-If you can shred her in the opening exchange, the constrict pattern barely matters.
+Aquaconda rewards burst, mobility, or both.
+If you can shred her in the opening exchange, the water arena and constrict pattern barely matter.
 Builds that line up well:

 • Predator with stacked Attack evolutions.
 Single-target damage is exactly what she’s weakest to.
 Bring at least one Ultimate that delivers a committed burst window.

 • Prey with regen + Leech.
-This is the safer-but-slower path — outlast her instead of racing her.
+Safer-but-slower path — outlast her instead of racing her.

-• Social with a tank-heavy ally pool.
-Workable, but charmed allies tend to walk into her constrict zones.
+• Gregarious with a tank-heavy ally pool.
+Workable, but charmed allies tend to walk into her constrict zones and the water slows them too.
 Expect to lose half your army per phase.

 What you don’t want bringing: